MCT-master/mct-master.github.io/_posts/2022-12-07-kriswent-external-sounds-for-ims.md

 Let us not forget that audio in/out jacks essentially are analog I/O connectors as well!

 Pssst – Keep in mind that it can be possible to simulate extra analog outputs by applying *Pulse Width Modulation* (PWM) to a digital output (which has a state of either 0 or 1).
-You can read more about this [here](https://www.allaboutcircuits.com/technical-articles/introduction-to-microcontroller-timers-pwm-timers/).
+You can read more about PWM [here](https://www.allaboutcircuits.com/technical-articles/introduction-to-microcontroller-timers-pwm-timers/).

 ## Bela
 [Bela](https://bela.io/) is the embedded system of choice at MCT, because of it's super low latency (0.5ms action-to-sound latency), and a generous amount of I/O pins.
+This is a complete system for creating an IMS, where [Pure Data](https://puredata.info/) is one of the programming languages supported.

 ### I/O
 - 2x Audio Inputs